Compare · Property-lead app alternative

 Roofbird vs DealMachine: a roofer's honest comparison.

 Roofers keep discovering DealMachine because it nails one thing they want: see a property, get the owner's contact info, send mail.
 But DealMachine was built for real-estate wholesalers hunting distressed houses — not for finding hail-damaged roofs.
-Roofbird does the owner-contact magic with a roofing brain: AI reads every roof from satellite, so nobody has to drive the streets at all.
+Roofbird does the owner-contact magic with a roofing brain: AI reads every roof from satellite AND ground-level Street View, so nobody has to drive the streets at all.

 The difference that matters